 The coroner Catherine Mason said she would write to the Resuscitation Council of the UK, which provides guidelines for life-saving techniques, to ask it to amend its training guidelines to include checking for a pulse.

 The inquest herad Sophie’s initial cardiac arrest was caused by an undiagnosed herat condition.

 A first aider is not a medical professional and in this the case the first aider has acted in good faith and within her training.
-Overall, the first aider should be praised for her actions, not criticised.
+Overall, the first aider deserves praise for her actions, not critics.

-(Note: AoFA comments are based on reported news items as stated below.)
+(Note: AoFA comments are take their basis on reported news items as stated below.)

 UK Resuscitation Council Guidelines:

-Studies have shown that pulse checking is difficult and unreliable especially for laypersons including first aiders, Some years ago, pulse check and checking for ‘Signs of Life’ was removed from basic life support (BLS) training and replaced with a single ‘Normal Breathing’ check.
+Studies have shown that pulse checking is difficult and unreliable especially for laypersons including first aiders.
+Indeed some years ago, basic life support (BLS) training removed from its guidelines pulse check and checking for ‘Signs of Life’ and replaced it with a single ‘Normal Breathing’ check.
 This change was designed to simplify and improve the outcome of CPR.